 We have had a great deal of success over the years using the Robbins temperature control system, manufactured by Robbins Incubator Co., in both primary and secondary positions.
 The Robbins system consists of a "Sigma" relay and a fixed temperature mercury thermostat.
 The thermostat is a short, pre-adjusted (in increments of 0.25 F) mercury thermometer which is encircled by two lead rings (Fig. 24).
-The lead rings insert into mounting clips that both hold the thermostat in place and set up a potential circuit within it via an
+The lead rings insert into mounting clips that both hold the thermostat in place and set up a potential circuit within it via an electrical connection.
+As the mercury rises and falls in the thermostat, the potential circuit is completed or broken.
+This causes the relay to open or close another circuit which supplies the power to the heating element.
+The thermostat thermometer is installed on the underside of the baffle in the incubator lid while the relay is mounted on the top of the incubator lid (Fig. 23 & 25).
+This system, as with any secondary system, must be custom installed and is not provided from the factory.
+Installation requires some level of mechanical and electrical proficiency so that the incubator will not be harmed and all systems will work properly (see Burnham, 1978 for further explanation).

-Fig. 24 Robbins thermostats
+Fig. 24 Robbins thermostats.

-Any number of combinations of thermostat systems can be used to proviprimary and secondary control.
-The two most common combinations we use a Robbins primary with an ether-wafer secondary and a Robbins primary with a Robbins secondary.
-Both combinations have worked very satisfactor over the years.
+Any number of combinations of thermostat systems can be used to provide primary and secondary control.
+The two most common combinations we use are a Robbins primary with an ether-wafer secondary and a Robbins primary with a Robbins secondary.
+Both combinations have worked very satisfactorily over the years.
 Other combinations may work equally well.
-A few recent acquired incubators factory equipped with the solid state controller have be equipped with Robbins systems for secondary control and seem to we satisfactorily under preliminary testing.
-Undoubtedly, future advances electronic technology will provide more precise and less expensive temperatic controllers.
+A few recently acquired incubators factory equipped with the solid state controller have been equipped with Robbins systems for secondary control and seem to work satisfactorily under preliminary testing.
+Undoubtedly, future advances in electronic technology will provide more precise and less expensive temperature controllers.